-There have been preconceived notions about the risks brought by Global Warming and Climate Change, which make people afraid and anxious about our planet’s health.
+There have been preconceived notions about the risks posed by Global Warming and Climate Change, which have made people afraid and anxious about our planet’s health.

-Global Warming is the increase in the earth’s temperature that has occurred since the Industrial Revolution due to greenhouse gas emissions and the burning of fossil fuels.
+Global Warming is the increase in Earth’s temperature that has occurred since the Industrial Revolution, driven by greenhouse gas emissions and the burning of fossil fuels.

-Climate change refers to long-term changes in the earth’s climate, including wind patterns, temperature, rain, snowfall, etc. The world has warmed its temperature by approximately 0.85oC in the last 130 years, and it has been successively warmer than any preceding decade, each of the three previous decades since 1850.
+Climate change refers to long-term changes in the Earth’s climate, including wind patterns, temperature, rain, snowfall, etc. The world has warmed by approximately 0.85 °C over the last 130 years, and each of the three previous decades since 1850 has been successively warmer than the one before.

 Do these two differ from each other?
 What is the relationship between these two issues in the health of planet Earth and the impacts on living and non-living creatures?